Climate Action Plan

 Why is the City conducting a Climate Action Plan?

 In December 2010, the City Council authorized a contract with ENVIRON, an international corporation specializing in greenhouse gas monitoring and mitigation strategies.
-ENVIRON is responsible for writing two sets of guidelines recognized by the State of California for the development of greenhouse gas emission reductions in general plan documents.
+ENVIRON was responsible for writing two sets of guidelines recognized by the State of California for the development of greenhouse gas emission reductions in general plan documents.
 The One Valley One Vision general plan process relied on these guidelines in the development of the goals, objectives and policies that address climate change and that will be used in the Climate Action Plan’s mitigation plan component.

 When will the Climate Action Plan be completed?